RajaRakoto/react-boilerplate/README.md

 - ⚡ Optimized build by Vite
 - 🧪 E2E test with Playwright
 - 🐳 Containerization for easy deployment and scaling with Docker
+- 🧺 Pre-configured setup for Redux or Zustand as state manager, easily removable if not needed
+- 🌀 Tailwind CSS already set up with PostCSS for flexible usage
 - 🩷 Sass extends CSS with features like variables, nested rules, mixins, imports, inheritance, built-in functions, and more ...

 > You can customize your website faster with [PLUM](https://github.com/RajaRakoto/plum), a mixins toolset powered by SASS.
 Quickly produce consistent, scalable CSS output, regardless of project size.